Chapter 1:

 Microsoft needed to keep up with the competition, so they created their own mechanisms for Internet Explorer.
 They call their required widgets ActiveX controls.
 Today, when you download a player or install it, the installation process typically involves updating the various plug-ins and ActiveX controls needed for whatever browser you have installed on your computer.

-clipart Note
+Note Most

 This gives Flash possibly the largest installed base (number of users with the software) of any media player currently in use.
 In fact, that's why YouTube went with Flash instead of QuickTime, Windows Media, or RealMedia.
 Of course, updates and upgrades come out all the time, and it's up to the user (and the Web designer) to keep on top of this stuff.
 As the lesson progresses, we'll talk more about making your media-dense pages user-friendly.